-East Ridge Loop Trail is a 5.3 mile moderately trafficked loop trail located near Guerneville, CA that features a waterfall and is rated as moderate.
+East Ridge and Pool Ridge Loop Trail is a 5.3 mile moderately trafficked loop trail located near Guerneville, CA that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 A pleasant mostly-shady forest hike around the two ridges bordering the Armstrong redwood grove.

 Tackled this loop going clockwise bright and early.
 Pretty decent climb but it's well shaded and benches litter the area in various spots.
 The beautiful redwoods appear mostly contained near the visitor center but plenty of other things to see as you ascend and eventually descend the ridge.
 Definitely worth checking out and a nice workout.